benjaAmin777/myGains/README.md

 # My Gains

 This is a personal project made to keep a record of my lifting training.
+This project is made in laravel 12 using Livewire 3.6.3

 ## 📋 Features